This museum ranks among the world's finest and most comprehensive collections of European art with about 1500 paintings spanning the arc...

 Matthäikirchplatz · interesting places nearby

-One of the world’s largest and finest collections of art on paper, this gallery shelters a bonanza of hand-illustrated books, illuminated manuscripts, drawings and prints produced mostly in Europe from the 14th century onward – Dürer to Rembrandt to Schinkel, Picasso to Giacometti to Warhol.
+One of the world’s largest and finest collections of art on paper, this gallery shelters a bonanza of hand-illustrated books, illuminated manuscripts, drawings and prints produced mostly in Europe from the 14th century onward – Dürer to Rembrandt to Schinkel, Picasso to Giacometti and Gerhard Richter.

 Among its most prized possessions are Botticelli’s illustrations for Dante’s Divine Comedy .
 Alas, these fragile works don’t do well under light, which is why only a tiny fraction of the collection is shown on a rotating basis.